omerhod/react-redux-typescript/README.md

-# react-redux-typescript
- A boilerplate for Express &amp; MongoDB
+# A React & Redux setup using Typescript